openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 const (
     // Cloud Controller Manager is enabled and expected to be supplied.
-    // Signaling MCO to set `--cloud-provider=external` flag to the kubelets.
+    // Signaling that kubelets and other CCM consumers should use --cloud-provider=external.
-    CloudControllerManagerExternal CloudControllerManagerState = "External"
+    CloudControllerManagerExternal CloudControllerManagerMode = "External"
-    // No Cloud Controller Manager is expected to be supplied.
+    // Cloud Controller Manager is enabled and expected to be supplied.
-    // Signaling MCO not to set `--cloud-provider` flag to the kubelets.
+    // Signaling that kubelets and other CCM consumers should not set --cloud-provider flag.
-    CloudControllerManagerNone CloudControllerManagerState = "None" )
+    CloudControllerManagerNone CloudControllerManagerMode = "None" )

 type CloudControllerManagerSettings struct {